Hero image

 100 x (110 - 107) = $300

-Is ETF trading profitable?
+ETF trading example

-How to start trading ETFs?
+How to start trading ETF CFDs with FP Markets?

 Start trading ETFs in 9 simple steps:

-Put your trading skills into practice on the Demo account without exposing your capital to risks
+• Put your trading skills into practice on the Demo account without exposing your capital to risks.

-Do in-depth research about the ETFs you want to invest in and follow their market performance
+• Do in-depth research about the ETFs you want to invest in and follow their market performance.

-Diversify your investment portfolio to protect your open position from related trading risks
+• Diversify your investment portfolio to protect your open position from related trading risks.

 Symbol Description Contract Size Leverage